derek-johns/ntz-note-taker/README.md

 ## What is ntz?

-A command line note tool that doesn't involve terminal based editors, and does involve python and (SQLite or YAML).
+A command line note tool that doesn't involve terminal based editors, and does involve python and YAML.
-Your choice.

 ## Why?